Aetherinox/obsidian-gistr/README.md

 <br /><br />

 ### Method 2: Integrated Browser
 This option displays gists in a browser-like environment.
-This method allows you to sign into Github and view, or edit your gists.
+It allows you to sign into Github or your Opengist site and view / edit your gists.

 <br />